Novel Constraints on Spin-Dependent Light Dark Matter Scattering: Discussion and Conclusions

 \item The solar emission due to the isospin mirror reaction $R4$ can be evaluated in a similar manner resulting in the flux of $\chi$ particles from the Sun that can be limited with the use of the same SNO results.
 Importantly, the solar $\chi$ flux has a ceiling, or the cross section beyond which the solar particles produced in the core will lose too much energy at the exit from the Sun.
 This sets an independent {\em non-overlapping} constraint on solar $\chi$ emission.
 The range of excluded cross sections contains a $\sigma_{\chi p} \sim 10^{-36}\,{\rm cm}^2$, which is of special interest in WIMP physics.

 \item Even though heavy water reactors do not have widely known CE$\nu$NS detectors nearby, we have considered a hypothetical case of low-threshold Ge- and Si-containing detectors near a CANDU reactor zone as possible way of constraining SD interactions with direct detection technology.
 Our findings show that this scheme does not offer a promise to surpass CANDU-to-SNO constraints.
 The sensitivity could be enhanced if one makes a special effort to create a detector dominated by the spin-containing nuclei, but even then the DM signal is expected to be subdominant to CE$\nu$NS.
-In order to use the {\em existing} experiments at natural water reactors, more in-depth treatment of DM pair production via ${\rm ^{56} Fe}(n,\chi\bar\chi){\rm ^{57} Fe}$ is needed, along with other energetic $M1$-type transitions.

 \end{itemize}

 A gap left between solar and reactor SNO limits, Fig.\,\ref{fig:money_plot}, begs the question of how one can probe it.
 Perhaps one way of achieving it is to have a ``miniaturized" version of the SNO detector (perhaps with the mass of several hundred kg) placed in a reasonable proximity to a nuclear reactor.
 If indeed counting rates as low as $10^{-2}$/kg/day can be achieved (from $\chi$-induced spallation of $n$) while benefiting from flux enhancement similar to (\ref{flux_enhancement}), the parameter space in the gap can be probed/closed.